NovikovIE/mushroom-classification/README.md

 Baseline model is simple convolutional neural network.

-Main model is EfficientNet B4 with a custom head.
+Final model (finetuned EfficientNet B4 with a custom head) shows following performance on test set:

+- Accuracy: 0.75
+- F1 score: 0.47
+- Accuracy for 4 poisonous categories: 0.95
+- F1 score for 4 poisonous categories: 0.89

+Training loss is crossentropy + penalty loss (penalty is on missclassification of poisonous classes).

 Dataset: